-The Bill includes a range of compliance and enforcement measures to boost EPA’s ability to do its job, including modernised powers for EPA Authorised Officers and improved capability for investigations.
+The new laws provide a range of compliance and enforcement measures to boost EPA’s ability to do its job, including modernised and improved powers for EPA authorised officers.

 Read more about these measures below.